-Protect trees and woods
+Protect woods and trees

 Our native trees and woods are some of the habitats we need to protect.
 Trees clean our air by absorbing things that pollute the atmosphere.
 Woods provide a habitat for all sorts of wildlife too, and they're great places for us to have fun and relax in.
-Here's how you can help to preserve them.

 As a family, you can get involved in our campaigns to save threatened woods and trees.
 You could also make sure your school is part of our Green Trees Schools Award, and have claimed their free trees to plant in their school grounds.

-Look after our environment
+Look after the environment